The best package-free granola bars

 Jump to recipe

 Snack food seems to be a tough obstacle to navigate when cutting out food packaging.
 The accessibility of waste and lack of time to prep has us reaching for the quickest, easiest option at a moments notice.
-Also I’m snacky mid afternoon, always, I know this about myself and yet am still unprepared.
 So let’s change that.
-This 30 minute recipe will give you some newfound freedom from snack bar packaging and make you feel good about your mid afternoon food options!
-(And for real, they are SO good!
-A perfect texture + flavor combination – seriously just try ‘em.)
+This 15 minute recipe (plus chill time) will give you some newfound freedom from snack bar packaging and make you feel good about your mid afternoon food options!

 The best package-free granola bars by

-Package-free granola bars that you don’t have to feel guilty about!
-Toasted oats, nuts, and seeds with your favorite nut butter that are perfect for an afternoon snack.
+Homemade granola bars you don’t have to feel guilty about!
+Toasted oats, nuts, and seeds with your favorite nut butter are perfect for an afternoon snack.

 Closed Loop Cooking Icon